 Can being too positive have a negative effect?

-Like a lot of people all around the world, I’ve really struggled this year.
-I think we can all agree 2020 has been a total shit show.
+Like a lot of people all around the world, I’ve really struggled during the pandemic.
 This is scary for me personally because I’m one of those millions of folks who have to be careful not to spiral down into a pit of despair.
 I used to drink nine vodka gimlets a night, prank call my own mother, pee in parking lots and date men who would, for some reason, only want to see me in the middle of the night.
 I do not need to go back there!
 Now, I’m sober, married to a great guy, live in a safe place and have two dogs who sometimes fart at the exact same time then look at each other like ‘Jinx!’
-Even in the middle of a pandemic I have a lot to be grateful for!
+I have a lot to be grateful for!
 Right?
 I should look on the bright side!
 I should, ‘Live.
 Laugh.
 Love.’

-As if it’s not bad enough that this seemingly never-ending pandemic has not only rattled our financial, mental and physical wellbeing, we’re also bombarded by messages telling us to stay positive, grateful and productive.
+As if it’s not bad enough that the pandemic rattled our financial, mental and physical wellbeing, we’ve also been bombarded by messages telling us to stay positive, grateful and productive.
 Which, in turn, makes us feel bad about feeling bad.

 This specific form of psychological torture is called Toxic Positivity.
 I know it sounds sort of sexy like the name of an indie rock band or a new, dark red lipstick in Lady GaGa’s make-up line, but, unfortunately, it’s not that cool.
 It’s a bummer.